briansimoni/warmane-pvp-analytics-api/README.md

 # warmane-pvp-analytics-api

+## notes
+the local start-api thing isn't working becuase of dependency issues.
+Trying to resolve them between Windows, Python, Pip, SAM, and VSCode seems to be quite painful.
+What does warok is `sam build --use-container` and using `sam local invoke CrawlerFunction` for testing.
+This kind of sucks.
+I may switch tools to something with more predictable build outcomes like Go or Node.js

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - hello_world - Code for the application's Lambda function.